You have passed your degree – what next?

 Internships are a type of work experience for students in university or graduates.
 They are a great way to gain experience related to your degree.

-If you aren't sure about what careers suit your skills and strengths, try Career Match Quiz and Buzz Quiz.
+If you aren't sure about what careers suit your skills and strengths, try our quizzes to get some ideas.